adhardy/rust-in-python/README.md

 Rust modules are defined in the `src` directory.
 The `Cargo.toml` file defines the rust project and dependencies.

-Python modules are in the `string_sum` directory.
+Python modules are in the `rusty_poetry` directory.
 The `pyproject.toml` file defines the python project and dependencies.

 `string_sum/__init__.py` imports the rust code into the python module.